ndgsghdj/2024-Notes/Social-Studies/07_GCEO_2021_Paper.md

 ## Background Info

 > Sir James Dyson is a British inventor and entrepreneur.
 Over several decades he has built up a huge business in Britain, specialising in small domestic appliances such as vacuum cleaners and hair dryers, although since 2002 most of his products have been manufactured in Asia.
-In 2016, the British public voted to leave the European Union (EU), Dyson, who has a strong supporter of leaving, claimed that there would be more business opportunities for British companies. <br/> <br/>However, in January 2019, Dyson announced that he was moving the Headwquarters (HQ) of his business to Singapore.
+In 2016, the British public voted to leave the European Union (EU), Dyson, who has a strong supporter of leaving, claimed that there would be more business opportunities for British companies. <br/> <br/>However, in January 2019, Dyson announced that he was moving the Headquarters (HQ) of his business to Singapore.
 He claimed that he was doing the best for his business in a competitive global market.
-This moe has been controbersial in Britain.
+This move has been controversial in Britain.
 Some view the move as contradicting Dyson's earlier optimism while others feel that he has abandoned British industry.

 ### Implications of Dyson's Move to SG